Pat Summitt: Coaching style and legacy

-Summitt was widely recognized as one of the toughest coaches in college basketball history, men's or women's.
+Summitt was widely recognized as one of the toughest coaches in college basketball history.
 She was best known for giving her players an icy stare in response to poor play, known simply as "The Summitt Stare."
 However, she claimed that she mellowed considerably later in her career.
 In 2007, Summitt told U.S. News & World Report that she didn't yell at her players nearly as much as she had earlier in her career.
 On at least two occasions, Tennessee asked Summitt to consider coaching the men's team: once before 1997 and again in 2001.

 Summitt won 16 Southeastern Conference regular season titles with the Lady Vols, as well as 16 tournament titles.
 Summitt's Lady Vols made an appearance in every NCAA Tournament from 1982 until her retirement, advanced to the Sweet 16 every year except 2009, and appeared 18 times in the Final Four.
 When Summitt made her 13th trip to the Final Four as a coach in 2002, she surpassed John Wooden as the NCAA coach with the most trips to the Final Four.
-Summitt was a seven-time SEC Coach of the year and a seven-time NCAA Coach of the year and won three consecutive national titles from 1996 to 1998.
+Summitt was a seven-time SEC Coach of the Year and a seven-time NCAA Coach of the Year and won three consecutive national titles from 1996 to 1998.
 Summitt was known for scheduling tough opponents for her team to play in the regular season, in order to prepare them for the postseason.
 In her years of coaching, her teams played Top 10-ranked teams over 250 times.

 Summitt finished her coaching career with 1,098 wins in 1,306 games coached in AIAW and NCAA Division I play.
 Summitt won eight NCAA Division I championships as a coach; as of June 2016, this is the third-highest total in the history of NCAA Division I men's and women's basketball.

 Summitt received the Presidential Medal of Freedom from President Barack Obama in 2012.
 In 2013, an eight-foot bronze statue was erected in her honor on the University of Tennessee campus.
 A statue was dedicated to Summitt in her hometown of Clarksville, Tennessee, in 2018.
+The gymnasium at Cheatham County High School is named in her honor.